-This mode is intended for the fastest throughput rate performance because the user does not have to worry about any power-up times associated with the AD7938/AD7939.
-It remains fully powered up at all times.
+This mode is intended for the fastest throughput rate performance.
+The user does not have to worry about any power-up times associated with the AD7938-6 because it remains fully powered up at all times.
 At power-on reset, this mode is the default setting in the control register.